Need an Appraisal for Insurance, Estates, I.R.S., Divorce, Donation or Curiosity?

 Not everyone is looking out for your best interests.

-Though the independence, expertise and experience of our appraisers are critical to establishing a credible valuation in an appraisal report, we are very protective of our clients.
-Our independent appraisers and research specialists are all background-checked and follow the Appraisal Foundation’s code of ethics of the Uniform Standards of Professional Appraisal Practice (USPAP).
+The independence, expertise and experience of our appraisers is critical to establishing a credible valuation.
+Appraisley’s independent appraisers are all background-checked and follow the Appraisal Foundation’s code of ethics of the Uniform Standards of Professional Appraisal Practice (USPAP).

 Hiring a USPAP compliant appraiser will ensure that you get the most accurate valuation.
-The appraiser will establish the scope of work, approach to value and provide a full color, quality, certified report.
+Your appraiser will define the scope of work, approach to value to meet your needs.
+You’ll get both a digital and printed certified report.

-We rely on the latest technology in researching and compiling our appraisal reports.
-You will receive access to digital files and all of the research that goes in to concluding our valuations.
+We use the latest technology in researching and compiling our appraisal reports.
+You will receive confidential access to a digital file that you can view online, or print out.
+You will also get access to links all of the research that goes in to concluding our valuations.

 We care because we’ve been there.